 Without the constant threat of someone demanding our time and being forced into synchronous communication, we have more time to focus on what is really important—the output.
 And we can achieve a great product through focusing on programming, strategizing, and planning.

-Using tools such as call center software can help teams implement synchronous communication when required, as obviously, we still need to communicate.
+Using tools such as an online phone service can help teams implement synchronous communication when required, as obviously, we still need to communicate.
 But, more focus on asynchronous communication allows us to continue doing this while being more productive.

 Start on the Free plan!